cja5553/ACS_demo_postoperative_risk_prediction_with_clinical_notes/paper/paper.md

 First, predicting several complications at once is operationally difficult.
 The standard workflow adaptively pre-trains a model on clinical notes, tunes it to each outcome separately, and then stores and maintains a separate model per outcome.
+Clinical notes, however, are often low-resource in nature, such that a separate adaptive pre-training stage may offer limited exposure to the textual characteristics of a given institution's notes.
-Multi-task learning (MTL) — fine-tuning a single model that predicts many outcomes simultaneously — is a more efficient and often more robust alternative, particularly for rare outcomes, but implementing and deploying an MTL fine-tuning pipeline from scratch requires substantial machine-learning expertise. `SurgicalPLAN` packages this capability so that multi-task fine-tuning becomes accessible in a few lines of code; even for a single outcome, it fine-tunes jointly rather than as a separate two-stage process.
+Multi-task learning (MTL) — fine-tuning a single model that predicts many outcomes simultaneously — is a more efficient and often more robust alternative, particularly for rare outcomes, but implementing and deploying an MTL fine-tuning pipeline from scratch requires substantial machine-learning expertise. `SurgicalPLAN` packages this capability so that multi-task fine-tuning becomes accessible in a few lines of code.
+Even for a single outcome, it fine-tunes jointly on notes and outcome together rather than as a separate two-stage process, which is better suited to the low-resource nature of clinical text.

 Second, the clinicians who would benefit most — surgeons, anesthesiologists, and perioperative trainees — may not be proficient programmers, or technically